GRV96/commitfetch/README.md

 (`str`, index 0) and a token (`str`, index 1).
 The requests take these tuples as arguments.

-It is possible to write credentials in a text file.
+It is possible to keep credentials in a text file.
 Generator `read_github_credentials` described below reads such a file and yields one credential per iteration.
 For this repository to ignore credential files, their name should match pattern `*cred*.txt`, where the asterisk (`*`) stands for any